galette-community/docker/README.md

 ## How to use this image using docker command line

 **Important!**: Following these instructions for Galette versions earlier than 1.1.0 will **not** work, due to differences in volumes.
-If you are using a Galette version earlier than 1.1.0, please follow [the earlier version of these instructions](https://github.com/galette-community/docker/blob/1.0.4/README.md#how-to-use-this-image-using-docker-command-line)
+If you are using a Galette version earlier than 1.1.0, please follow [the earlier version of these instructions](https://github.com/galette-community/docker/blob/1.0.4/README.md#how-to-use-this-image-using-docker-command-line).
+Instructions for version 1.0.4 should work for all ealier versions, but if you run into trouble with those, you can follow [version-specific instructions](https://github.com/galette-community/docker/tags).

 ---